MayraRivasLara/JS-Quiz/README.md

 ## Usage

 Click on the following link.
-This will take you to the JS-Quiz page and you will be able to click on the start button to initiate the quiz.
-Good luck!
+This will take you to the JS-Quiz page and you will be able to click on the start button to initiate the quiz.<br> Good luck!<br>
 [Link](https://mayrarivaslara.github.io/JS-Quiz/)

 ![JSQuiz1](https://user-images.githubusercontent.com/94599271/168464888-45c1afd3-b0a3-4acb-b593-888dc0f2e3b2.png)